felimomo/RepCert/README.txt

 Example bash scripts are provided in the RepCert/Examples.
 The script Example.sh runs an  example of decomposing a representation using RepLAB and then certifying some random block.
 This script has a dependency on RepLAB.
 Specifically, it does the following
-- executes replab-scr.m to obtain a decomposition and random irrep block of the example representation
+- executes Examples/replab-scr.m to obtain a decomposition and random irrep block of the example representation
-- executes run.py to certify the subspace (in all the examples, setting = 'promise')
+- executes RunRepCert.py to certify the subspace (in all the examples, setting = 'promise')

 Notice that in replab-scr.m you can toggle between three different examples.